Premo36/DML2.X/README v2.5.txt

 2)Check/Uncheck all types of message you want/don't want to see.
 By default all type of message are enabled.
 3)Click on "Save".

--I USE SOMETHING LIKE 'BIND F6 "save QUICKSAVE.ZDS" ' TO MAKE MY QUICKSAVE, BUT WITH DML 2.X I CAN'T LOAD THEM SOMETIMES Gzdoom will place the "quicksave.zds" file in the DML v2.X folder instead of the gzdoom one when using this custom method of quicksaving.
+-I USE SOMETHING LIKE 'BIND F6 "save QUICKSAVE.ZDS" ' TO MAKE MY QUICKSAVE, BUT WITH DML 2.X I CAN'T LOAD THEM SOMETIMES!
+Gzdoom will place the "quicksave.zds" file in the DML v2.X folder instead of the gzdoom one when using this custom method of quicksaving.
 I don't know why.
+In order to solve this:
-1)Go into the DML 2.x preferences and enable "Workaround for 'BIND F6 "save QUICKSAVE.ZDS" '".
+1)Go into the DML 2.X preferences and enable "Workaround for 'BIND F6 "save QUICKSAVE.ZDS" '".
 2)Every time you boot up gzdoom and wish to have a working quicksave, load your quicksave trough the "load" menu.
 3)Right after it loads your quicksave, press right away "F6" (Or whatever key you've binded) in order to make a quicksave.
+4)Done!
+If you follow these step, your quicksave/quickload will always point at the right save file.

 With the workaround you will have 2 quicksave.zds, the "current" one in the dml 2.X and the "old" one in the gzdoom "Save".
-The "current" one is the one thats gets updated each time you save for the current gzdoom session, the "old" one gets replaced  with the "current" one once you close gzdoom.
+The "current" one is the one thats gets updated each time you save for the current gzdoom session, the "old" one gets replaced  with the "current" one once you close gzdoom automatically by DML 2.X everytime you close your sourceport
 This way the next time you open gzdoom your last quicksave will be available.
 If you don't quicksave after loading, and you try to quickload, gzdoom will now always quickload from the "old" quicksave until you close it.
-Note that this as the name suggest, it's a *workaround* for something happening on the gzdoom side and in which I have *zero* control, it works for now but it may brake with future updates.
+Note that this as the name suggest, it's a *workaround* for something happening on the gzdoom side and in which I have *zero* control, it works for now but it may break with future updates.

+-WHAT DOES DO THE "AUTOLOAD PRESET" FIELD DO?
+It enables to automatically load a group of mods everytime you start any sourceport with any games or mods.
+Useful if you have some quality-of-life-improvements mods, that you use 99% of the times, that way you don't have to add them every time to each preset, and if you update them and they change name you just have 1 preset to edit instead of N presets.
+For example I always load a mod that replace the plasmagun sound with the doom 3 one because it's less loaud.
+In order to use it:
+1)Make a preset like you would normally do (if you don't know how, read the "HOW TO SAVE MODS IN PRESETS" section above) 2)Select it in the "autoload preset" field.
+From now on that preset will always load (after all the other mods) everytime you play.

+If you do not want to autoload anything anymore, just select "-" in the autoplay field.
+You can make multiple autoload preset and switch between them.
+The only limitation is that you have to select at least 2 mod in order to make a preset, but you can always select a second random mod and then delete it from the preset from mod load order menu before saving it.
+Note that by doing that the preset will no longer be editable via DML 2.X (as if just a single mod is selected it start right away as there is nothing to order) and you have to delete the preset it and make a new one.
+To delete an autoload preset, as it's just a normal preset, select it in the normal preset list and click "DELETE SELECTED PRESET"
 ============================CHANGELOG===========================
 (This is the latest changelog.
-You can read all changelogs here https://p36software.net/downloads/dml2/changelog.txt) [21/04/2021 | 2.4 ]
+You can read all changelogs here https://p36software.net/downloads/dml2/changelog.txt) [??/04/2022 | 2.5 ]
 NEW FEATURES:
 -Added support for loading ".iwad" and ".ipk3" file has an IWAD (Original game) -Added file explorer shortcut to each "FILE" subfolder under the "Open" menu on the left of the software main window.